ianlunam/fishlights/README.md

 ## OLA Configuring universe
 - ```ola_dev_info``` should show devices list.
 Note device number of your unit.
 Mine shows as:```Device 8: Anyma USB Device port 0, OUT```
-- To *patch* universe 1 to this device: ```ola_patch --patch --device DEVID --port 0 --universe 1``` replacing DEVID with the device number above, 8 in my case
+- To patch universe 1 to this device: ```ola_patch --patch --device DEVID --port 0 --universe 1``` replacing DEVID with the device number above, 8 in my case

 ## Installing my code
 - copy all files somewhere permanent belonging to your user.
 I used /home/ian/bin/
 - change User and Group lines in fishlights.service to match your user and group
-- change path to files in WorkingDirectory and ExecStart lines in fishlights.service to match where you put it
+- change path to files in WorkingDirectory and ExecStart lines in fishlights.service to match where you put the files
 - copy fishlights.service to /etc/systemd/system/ (requires root permission and/or use of sudo)
 - get systemd to reload the new config ```systemctl daemon-reload``` as root or using sudo